 The breed’s name comes from Devonshire, though cattle were also raised in the neighboring counties of Cornwall, Somerset, and Dorset.
-Devons were valued for the production of both high quality beef and the rich milk used in Devonshire cream.
-They were especially well regarded as the quickest and most active oxen in the British Isles.
+Devons were valued for both their high-quality beef and their rich milk used in Devonshire cream.
+They were especially recognized as the quickest and most active oxen in the British Isles.
 The breed also had the reputation as an easy keeper, able to thrive on rough forage.

 Did you know:

-The Livestock Conservancy is America’s leading organization working to save over 150 heritage breeds from extinction.
-We rely on the support of our members, grants, and donations from the public to raise the $700,000 a year needed to maintain our conservation work with rare breeds of farm animals.
+The Livestock Conservancy is America’s leading organization working to save over 190 heritage breeds from extinction.
+We rely on the support of our members, grants, and donations from the public to raise the $1 million needed each year to maintain our conservation work with rare breeds of farm animals.
 Click here to learn how you can help.